...unleash the triathlete within

 Triathlon 101

-Triathlon is a unique sport.
-Unlike other sports, in triathlon, every competitor is a winner.
-You can really feel this philosophy in the air at a triathlon event.
+Triathlon is a unique sport, combining three endurance sports into one unforgettable event.
 As it is such a growing sport, there are always lots of new folks at the start line and these new folks are given loads of support and encouragement from the spectators, volunteers, and other racers.
-It is a wonderful and inclusive community and I look forward to helping individuals feel a sense of belonging in this healthy, energetic, forward-thinking community!
+It is a wonderful and inclusive community and we look forward to helping individuals feel a sense of belonging in this healthy, energetic, forward-thinking community!

-Race Types and Distances … Multisport is technically any race that incorporates several different disciplines or sports, such as swim & bike, or skiing & snow shoeing, but typically it refers to a race involving swimming, biking and running.
+Race Types and Distances: A multisport event is technically any race that incorporates several different disciplines or sports, such as swim & bike, or skiing & snow shoeing, but typically it refers to a race involving swimming, biking and running.
 The normal sequence of events is swim, bike and run, although some venues make it more logical to have a different sequence such as swim, run and bike.
 A duathlon typically involves a run – bike – run combination.

 Standard distances for most triathlons are as follows: